We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of 2017.

 As the names suggest, the next two levels provide out-patient cover.
 Limited Out-Patient adds on £500 of out-patient consultations, pathology, x-rays, diagnostic tests and physiotherapy as well as paying in full for MRI, CT and PET scans.
 Full Out-Patient cover removes the £500 limit and pays in full (though physiotherapy is still limited to £500 per year).

 Both policies offer extensive Cancer Cover, covering all costs in full with few exceptions (namely £10,000 for Palliative Treatment, up to £100 for wigs and up to £5,000 for external prostheses, all limits for the lifetime of the policy).

 APRIL UK offers add-ons that can extend your core cover, depending on your needs.

 Option 1 allows you to include cover for alternative treatments like acupuncture, chiropractic care or homeopathy.
 Option 2 provides a cash benefits scheme to provide cash payments to you in certain medical circumstances (e.g. £25 per night you are in hospital to help with parking charges and so on, or £150 maternity cash per child born to pay for basics like a taxi home or an emergency child-minder if it is not your first).
 Option 3 provides cover for Psychiatric care and Option 4 allows you to adjust the hospitals you are allowed to use.

 You can get private health insurance quotes online from APRIL UK's website.
 Or you can compare APRIL UK quotes and features versus others on the market using Activequote.com.

 Alternatively you can read more in our in-depth APRIL UK Health Insurance Review.

 Health-On-Line Insurance Review

-Heath-On-Line offer 4 main types of cover.
+Heath-On-Line offers four main types of cover.